-Indicator 2: Shellfish Consumption Advisories due to toxics
+Indicator 2:Shellfish Consumption Advisories due to toxics

 Toxic substances are taken up, and may accumulate in aquatic organisms.
 Env-Wq 1703.21(a)(2) specifies that surface waters be free from toxic substances or chemical constituents in concentrations or combinations that persist in the environment or accumulate in aquatic organisms to levels that result in harmful concentrations in edible portions of fish, shellfish, other aquatic life.
-The New Hampshire Department of Environmental Services, Environmental Health Program performs detailed consumption assessments and where warranted publishes consumption advisories.
+The NHDES Environmental Health Program performs detailed consumption assessments and where warranted publishes consumption advisories.
 For assessment purposes, these published advisories qualify as indicators that the criteria in Env-Wq 1703.21(a)(2) are not being met.

-FS: There are no "restricted consumption" or "no consumption" advisories or bans for shellfish in effect.

-NS: "Restricted consumption" or "no consumption" advisories or bans for shellfish are in effect.
+- FS: There are no "restricted consumption" or "no consumption" advisories or bans for shellfish in effect. - NS: "Restricted consumption" or "no consumption" advisories or bans for shellfish are in effect.

-- 1. Shellfish consumption advisories are issued by the New Hampshire Department of Environmental Services, Environmental Health Program.
+- 5. Shellfish consumption advisories are issued by the NHDES Environmental Health Program.
 The advisories are based on risk assessments to determine if any portion of the human population would be at risk eating shellfish due to toxics in shellfish tissue.
-A summary of fish consumption advisories in NH is available on the web at http://www.des.state.nh.us/pdf/Mercury_Fish.pdf - 2.
-All waters with shellfish consumption advisories or bans shall be listed as impaired and either placed in Category 4B or 5 depending on the status of efforts to reduce shellfish tissue pollutant concentrations to levels that do not warrant an advisory. - 3.
+A summary of fish consumption advisories in NH is available through the NHDES Coastal Atlas. - 1.
+All waters with shellfish consumption advisories or bans shall be listed as impaired and either placed in Category 4B or 5 depending on the status of efforts to reduce shellfish tissue pollutant concentrations to levels that do not warrant an advisory. - 2.
 For this cycle, all tidal waters in New Hampshire were placed in Category 5 primarily as a result of the shellfish consumption advisory for mercury and polychlorinated biphenyls (PCB) and dioxins.
-For regionally generated pollutants such as mercury, PCBs and dioxins (in some cases) which are beyond the ability of the State to control, it is recommended that EPA take the lead in conducting the TMDLs. - 4.
+For regionally generated pollutants such as mercury, PCBs and dioxins (in some cases) which are beyond the ability of the State to control, it is recommended that USEPA take the lead in conducting the TMDLs. - 3.
 Red Tide is a natural algae present in the offshore area each year which can cause paralytic shellfish poisoning (PSP).
 The impact of red tide on shellfishing is dependent on is the intensity of the offshore bloom, and if weather patterns are favorable for transporting the bloom to the nearshore environment.
 As of yet there is no evidence to indicate that red tide is a human induced issue.
 Consequently, red-tide is considered a natural occurrence and any tidal water impacted by red tide is therefore documented as an "Observed Effect" rather than Not Supporting, as described in Section 3.2.7.